Why Should You Be in the Audiobook Market?

 There are readers who prefer eBooks, others who prefer print, and even more who prefer audio.
 If you want to reach a broad market you should be in audio.
 The good news is that audiobook readers are new readers.
 They tend to prefer audio to other media.
 They listen to a lot of podcasts and prefer being on their phones.
 If they do read print or eBooks, they make new time for audiobook listening while commuting or doing household tasks.

 Audiobook readers are also disproportionately female and African American.
 Women will consume about 14% more audio content than men, and African Americans account for about 26% of audiobook readers.
 This population is young, educated and employed.
-About.
-57% of the listeners are under age 44.
+About 57% of the listeners are under age 44.
 Given that print and eBook readers skew older, it’s important to tap into this younger demographic.
 “Get them while they’re young and raise them right,” as my mother used to say.

 For the money.

 This is the fastest growing segment in publishing and pays the highest royalties.
 Audiobooks had double digit growth year over year for the past 10 years and are projected to be doing the same through 2030.
 They surpassed eBook revenues in 2019.
-In 2022, the revenues were $4.5 billion for audiobooks., and it’s projected to be $35 billion by 2030.
+In 2022, the revenues were $4.5 billion for audiobooks, and it’s projected to be $35 billion by 2030.
 Audiobooks are 9% of all book sales projected to be 21% by 2030.
 Revenues are higher than market share because audiobooks are more expensive and the royalty payouts are quite nice—although that is changing as more distribution platforms challenge Audible.
 I will talk more about that in the final segment of this series dealing with market trends.

 As a fiction author this final statistic is my favorite.
 Sales of fiction is 65% of the audio market versus 40% in print and eBook where non-fiction is king.
 This makes discoverability for fiction authors much better.
 Which leads me to the final piece of “Why and Why now?”